ForbesLindesay/character-parser/README.md

 Returns a `State` object.

-### parseUntil(src, delimiter, options = {start: 0, ignoreLineComment: false})
+### parseUntil(src, delimiter, options = {start: 0, ignoreLineComment: false, ignoreNesting: false})

 Parses the source until the first occurence of `delimiter` which is not in a string or a comment.

 If `ignoreLineComment` is `true`, it will still count if the delimiter occurs in a line comment.

+If `ignoreNesting` is `true`, it will stop at the first bracket, not taking into account if the bracket part of nesting or not.
+See example above.

 It returns an object with the structure:

 ```js
 {